Raiffeisen-DGTL/checkita-data-quality/docs/03-job-configuration/03-Sources.md

 connections to these systems in a first place.
 See [Connections Configuration](01-Connections.md) chapter for more details on connections configurations.

+Additionally, it is possible to cache sources that in memory or on disk in order to tune application performance.
+This could be handful when source is used as a parent for more than one virtual source.
+In such cases caching source allows not to calculate it multiple times.

 Thus, currently Checkita supports four general types of sources:

 * File sources: read files from local or remote file systems (HDFS, S3, etc.);